prithugoswami/personal-website/content/posts/debugging-dwm.md

 };

 ```
-To me, the ones that seemed of my interest were `Expose`, `MappingNotify`, `MapRequest`.
+To me, the ones that seemed of interest were `Expose`, `MappingNotify`, `MapRequest`.
 Now I started to read about the different [XEvents](https://tronche.com/gui/x/xlib/events/types.html). `Expose` is an event produced when a part of window is visible. `MappingNotify` seems like something related to keyboard/pointer mapping, which is unrelated to windows spawning.
 At this point I had read a little about how one creates a window and "maps" it in X. X refers to Mapping a window as the actual process of drawing it on the screen.
 You can create a window, but not displayed yet.
 A call to `XMapWindow()` is what makes the window visible on the screen.
 From the [docs](https://tronche.com/gui/x/xlib/window/XCreateWindow.html) of `XCreateWindow()`:

 > The created window is not yet displayed (mapped) on the user's display.
 To display the window, call XMapWindow().